tanmay-pathak/flyonthewall/README.md

 ## Future Tasks

+- [ ] Add a more complex example menu
 - [ ] Generate additional details (ingredients, origin, calories, taste) then display them in a modal when a user clicks a menu item
 - [ ] After upload, do a nice scroll to the loading state when it's loading
 - [ ] Add some tags as well (like spicy, vegetarian, vegan, etc.) to make the UI better